 We simulate $n$ sample paths, for different values of $n$, over 12 periods for the first variable of the VAR(1) process.
 We use both the baseline approach and our proposed methodology to obtain two confidence bands at $\alpha=0.1$, which we refer to as the nominal and robust confidence bands.
-Same as \cite{schusslerConstructingMinimumwidthConfidence2016}, we construct four random sets $\#1, \ldots, \#4$, each with 1,000 sample paths from the VAR(1) process with the same number of periods to estimate the coverage probability.
-In Table \ref{tab:comparison_schussler_trede}, we summarize the coverage probability on each of the four sets by the two confidence bands for $n \in \{100, 200, 500, 1000, 5000\}$.
+We set the parameters $q^u_t$ and $q^l_t$ to the $(1-\alpha)$- and $\alpha$-quantiles of the $n$ sample paths at time $t$, respectively.
+Recall that $q^u_t + c^u_t$ represents the (practical) upper bound on the sample paths at time $t$, and thus we set it to the 1-quantile of the $n$ sample paths at time $t$.
+Similarly, $q^l_t - c^l_t$ represents the lower bound on the sample paths and is set to the 0-quantile of the sample paths at time $t$.
+Same as \cite{schusslerConstructingMinimumwidthConfidence2016}, we create four random sets $\#1, \ldots, \#4$, each with 1,000 sample paths from the VAR(1) process.
+In Table \ref{tab:comparison_schussler_trede}, we summarize the coverage rates by the two confidence bands.

-Our approach clearly produces higher quality confidence bands whose estimated coverage probabilities are much closer to 90\%, especially with limited samples (e.g., $n=100$).
-At $n=200$, the robust confidence band already achieves an average coverage probability of approximately 90\%, whereas the nominal confidence band does not, even with 5,000 sample paths, indicating an order-of-magnitude improvement in the required sample size.
-Moreover, the nominal confidence band is clearly biased, as its coverage probabilities are always smaller than 90\%, whereas the coverage probabilities for the robust confidence band hover around 90\%, either slightly above or slightly below.
+Our approach clearly produces higher quality confidence bands whose estimated coverage rates are much closer to 90\%, especially with limited samples (e.g., $n=100$).
+At $n=200$, the robust confidence band already achieves an average coverage rate of approximately 90\%, whereas the nominal confidence band does not, even with 5,000 sample paths, indicating an order-of-magnitude improvement in the required sample size.
+Moreover, the nominal confidence band is clearly biased, as its coverage rates are always smaller than 90\%, whereas the coverage rates for the robust confidence band hover around 90\%, either slightly above or slightly below.
 The nominal confidence band can achieve a small enough bias with $10,000$ sample paths, as noted in \cite{schusslerConstructingMinimumwidthConfidence2016}, but the resulting MIP can take several hours to solve to optimality; even with a more relaxed optimality gap criterion, generating so many sample paths may also be very time-consuming for complex simulation models.
-In contrast, with a 1\% optimality gap criterion, the entire procedure of estimating $\Gamma^\star$ and constructing the robust solution takes roughly two and five seconds with $n=200$ and $n=500$, respectively, without using warm-starts.
+In contrast, with a 1\% optimality gap criterion, the entire procedure of estimating $\Gamma^\star_n$ and constructing the robust solution takes roughly two and five seconds with $n=200$ and $n=500$, respectively, without using warm-starts.

 The differences in the nominal and robust confidence bands are illustrated in Figure \ref{fig:VAR} for $500$ and $5,000$ sample paths.
 With a relatively small $n$, the nominal confidence band is considerably narrower than the robust one, as it is significantly biased.
 As $n$ increases, the difference between the two solutions diminishes, and with $n=5,000$, they are very similar.